jacklowe/govrate/README.md

 # govrate

-web app where users can rate/review governments
+Web app where users can rate/review governments

-backend is a Node REST api backed by mysql database
+Backend is a Node RestfulAPI

 React frontend

+Database is mySQL